San0330/Php-with-custom-framework/README.md

 # Php-with-custom-framework

-This project is used to understand how frameworks works,  using concepts from books (DDD in PHP and others), youtubers (codeholic,coding workshop etc) and other internet resources.
+This is an experimental project to understand how frameworks works, using concepts from books (DDD in PHP and others), youtubers (codeholic,coding workshop etc) and other internet resources and open sources like utopia, laravel, symfony etc